GabrielPaganMateo/holbertonschool-printf/README.md

 ## Printf function / Holberton School edition
 #### This repository contains the code and files for a program that emulates some of the capabilities of the C standard library input/output function "printf".
-Developed as a learning project for C language implementation.
+Developed in C language as a learning project meant to test critical thinking, team effort, and overall knowledge of C technology.
 -------------------------------------------------------------------------------------------------------------
 ## Description:

 * ### [_printf.c](_printf.c)
 Complete _printf function.
 It produces output under the control of a format string that specifies how each argument within the function is converted to output.
 The output processing of _printf.c owes its execution to the write(2) function and makes use of variable-length arguments by means of stdarg(3).
 Specific conversions will be made for all of the variable-length arguments, depending on the case that is listed in the format string.
 These cases include characters, strings, digits, and integers.